Which European countries have opened their borders before the summer holiday season? - Up News Info

 Croatia

+Croatia will reopen its borders to all EU citizens, including the UK, on June 15, with no obligation to quarantine.

-Croatia has opened its borders to citizens of the Czech Republic, Hungary, Austria, Estonia, Latvia, Lithuania, Poland, Slovenia, Germany and Slovakia.
+Croatia opened its borders in mid-May without restrictions for nationals of the Czech Republic, Hungary, Austria, Estonia, Latvia, Lithuania, Poland, Slovenia, Germany and Slovakia.

-On May 11, Croatia reopened its borders to visitors from the EU / EEA and the UK, provided they had a reservation for accommodation in the country.
+Other visitors from the EU / EEA, and the United Kingdom, can also visit from May 11, although there are restrictions, including quarantine and proof of accommodation.

 Cyprus